Income Protection For Self Employed

 80%

-Who Is The Best Self Employed Income Protection Provider In The UK 2024?
+Who Is The Best Self-Employed Income Protection Provider In The UK 2024?

-As an independent insurance broker we compare all of the top UK insurers for our self-employed clients.
+As an independent insurance broker, we compare all of the top UK insurers for our self-employed clients.
 Where we all have different jobs, varying medical history and lifestyle choices the best insurer truly does depend on your personal circumstances.

 That’s because each insurer is different and prefers different risks.
 For example, some are more competitive for higher-risk / manual occupations, while others are better if you want a longer deferred period.
-We’ve outlined some of the best providers below:

 Be aware that it’s not always the cheapest plan that’s the best — policies and providers vary considerably.
 One might offer a great deal more coverage than the other, so it pays to shop around.